By Alex Morgan, Senior AI Tools Analyst

 1. Relying Solely on Star Counts

 Some companies, like those developing niche libraries, focus heavily on star counts to attract hires or investment.
 This misguided approach backfires if the stars do not translate into real engagement.
-For instance, a startup overestimating its appeal lost a crucial funding round when investors discovered the inflated metrics, a scenario often contrasted with the future of AI in machine learning where authentic user interaction is vital.
+For instance, a startup overestimating its appeal lost a crucial funding round when investors discovered the inflated metrics.

 2. Ignoring Community Feedback